noahehall/theBookOfNoah/0current/node/typeorm.md

         const users = await userRepository.find({ relations: ["profile"] });
         // or a one-to-many
         const users = await userRepository.find({ relations: ["photos"] });
+        const photos = await users.photos; // since photos are lazy loaded, you have to load explicity
         // or all in one go with query builder
         // if bidrectional you can also do the inverse const users = await connection